The D2950 dental code is used to describe a “Core Buildup, Including Any Pins” in dental procedures.

-Billing for a core buildup (D2950) is often a challenge.
+A core buildup is necessary to provide a stable foundation for a dental crown or other restorative work.
+Billing code D2950 is often a challenge.
 Being an experienced Dental Insurance Coordinator, I have a strong feeling that most dental practices don’t even know when it is appropriate to bill or not for buildup.
 Dental practices also have to take effort to make their patients understand the limitations of their plan prior to treatment to avoid any further issues.
 So, here are some details on the topic which would be helpful to dentists as well as dental billing companies.

-Dentists perform buildup procedure when it is necessary prior to restoring a tooth with a crown.
-The purpose of a buildup is to help hold the crown on when there is not enough tooth structure left to hold the crown.
+Dental insurance plans may cover a portion of the cost associated with D2950, depending on the patient’s policy and the necessity of the procedure.
 While certain carriers reimburse patients for buildups only in cases of previous endodontic treatment, some will provide a benefit if the remaining anatomical tooth structure can be described as less than 50 percent and inadequate to provide proper crown retention.
-It is crucial that whether the coverage exists or not, the most accurate code is reported.
+It is crucial that the most accurate code is reported, whether the coverage exists or not.

 - if the claim lacks a benefit narrative from the dental office.
 Benefit narratives are concisely written dental-medical necessity statements to prove why the care was performed.
 An increasing number of dental carriers are recognizing the medical nature of certain dental procedures.
 All dental practices should document dental-medical necessity routinely to help optimize dental benefit coverage and cross-coding opportunities.
 According to Dentistry iQ, the narrative might read like, “Endodontically treated xx/xx/xx.
 65% tooth structure missing.
 Needed for crown retention.”

-- if the code is over utilized.
-In many claims, D2950 code will be mixed with thousands of other claims resulting in “overutilization” of the procedure.
-When a code is used too much or over utilized, it is frequently dropped from insurance plans, leading to denials.
+- If the code is overutilized: Some dental insurance plans have limitations on the frequency or circumstances under which they will cover a core buildup.
+For example, they may only cover it if the tooth meets specific criteria, such as extensive damage or the need for a crown.
+Overutilization occurs when this specific code is billed more frequently than what is clinically necessary.
+When a code is used too much or overutilized, it is frequently dropped from insurance plans, leading to denials.
 Make sure not to use this code for fillers (see D2949) or bases (included in restorative procedure itself).

 Other buildup codes – D2952 and D2954